San Andrés is Colombia’s Caribbean island and it’s a popular vacation location. In this article we look at 17 top things to do in San Andrés.

 How to Get to San Andres

-The San Andrés Gustavo Rojas Pinilla International Airport currently has regular flights from eight different airlines with direct flights to and from 11 different destinations.
+The San Andrés Gustavo Rojas Pinilla International Airport currently has regular flights from eight different airlines with direct flights to and from over 10 different destinations.

 - Copa Airlines– Panama City